Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Computational Model

 This applies to a uniform rectangular cantilever beam.
 If the shape or density distribution of the tine is something else, the effective mass must be recalculated.
 The spring constant in the harmonic oscillator equation is given by

-where the dimensions are as in Fig.~\ref{Fig:NC38} and $E$ is the elastic modulus, which for quartz is $E=7.87 \cdot 10^{10}$~Pa.
-These, together with $f_0 = \sqrt{k_S/m^*}/2\pi$, give a vacuum resonant frequency for the NC38 as $f_{0vac} = 37 300$~Hz.
+where the dimensions are as in Fig.~\ref{Fig:NC38} and $E$ is the elastic modulus.
+For quartz we have $E=7.87 \cdot 10^{10}$~Pa.
+These give a vacuum resonant frequency for the NC38 as $f_{\mathrm{0vac}} = \sqrt{k_\mathrm{S}/m^*}/2\pi = 37 300$~Hz.
 This is 14~\% larger than the measured value (32770~Hz) at room temperature.
-This discrepancy has been attributed to additional mass of the electrodes, difference in the elastic modulus, and deviation from ideal geometry \cite{springerlink:10.1007/s10909-006-9279-4}.
-It seems, however, that the discrepancy is in fact mostly due to the simplifying assumptions of the effective model.
-Fixing the cantilever beams from one end raises the resonant frequency compared to a full quartz tuning fork model, where the oscillator is fixed at the base.
+Such discrepancy has been attributed to additional mass of the electrodes, difference in the elastic modulus, and deviation from the ideal geometry \cite{springerlink:10.1007/s10909-006-9279-4}.
+It seems, however, that the discrepancy is in fact mostly due to the simplifying assumptions of the basic cantilever model.
+Fixing the beams right from one end raises the resonant frequency compared to a full quartz tuning fork model, where the oscillator beams are fixed at the common base and the base also flexes a little.
 We determined the eigenfrequencies of the complete tuning fork geometry by using a linear elastic material model and Comsol Multiphysics software.
-Thus obtained resonant frequency is 30790~Hz, which is 6~\% smaller than the measured value and 18~\% smaller than the one given by the effective cantilever model.
-By fixing the tines of the full tuning fork model similarly as in the effective model at the base connection, the resonant frequency of the effective model was reproduced.
-If we take into account the actual circular shape between the tines, the obtained frequency is 31770~Hz, which brings the difference between measured and calculated values to 3~\%.
-This can be attributed with confidence to the other effects mentioned before.
+So obtained resonant frequency is 30790~Hz, which is 6~\% smaller than the measured value and 18~\% smaller than the one given by the basic cantilever model.
+By fixing the tines of the full tuning fork model similarly as in the basic model at the base connection, the resonant frequency of the simple model was reproduced.
+If we take into account the actual circular base shape between the tines, the obtained frequency is 31770~Hz, which brings the difference between the measured and calculated values to 3~\%.
+The remaining difference can be attributed with confidence to the other effects mentioned before.

 In the effective model the excitation force is applied to the tips of the tines.
-Correspondingly the acoustic force due to pressure of the surrounding fluid must be scaled.
-The correct scaling factor is the well-known result for the displacement $x$ of a cantilever beam at height $z$ from the tine's fixing point \cite{SecondSoundModes}
+Correspondingly, the acoustic force due to pressure of the surrounding fluid must be properly scaled to be compatible with this.
+The appropriate scaling factor is obtained by weighing the position-dependent force by the displacement $x$ of the cantilever beam at height $z$ from the tine's fixing point \cite{SecondSoundModes}

-Here $z$ obtains values between $0$ and $z_0$, and $x$ correspondingly between $0$ and $x_0$.
-The normal acceleration applied to the fluid is also evidently scaled by this along the fork tines, as is seen from Eq.~(\ref{Eq:displacement}).
+Here $z$ assumes values between $0$ and $z_0$, and $x$ correspondingly between $0$ and $x_0$.
+The normal acceleration applied to the fluid must also be scaled by this along the fork tines, as can be deduced from Eq.~(\ref{Eq:displacement}).